Self-Consistency Falls Short! The Adverse Effects of Positional Bias on Long-Context Problems: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown remarkable versatility in performing various tasks through prompting \citep{brown2020language,srivastava2023beyond}.
-However, these models exhibit various forms of brittleness across many tasks~\citep{mishra2022reframing, frieder2024mathematical, mirzadeh2024gsm, wu2024reasoning}, with some studies demonstrating catastrophic failure on even short, simple common sense reasoning problems easily solvable by humans \citep{nezhurina2024alice}.
-To address these challenges, \textit{self-consistency} (SC)~\citep{wang2022self,chen2024universal, lin2024just} has emerged as a versatile and general-purpose strategy that enhances response reliability by aggregating multiple sampled responses.
-Although the existing literature supports SC as a valuable approach to improving LLM responses, most successes have been in tasks that are \emph{relatively short} (e.g., $\le100$ tokens) by today's standards.
-Consequently, it is essential to carefully examine the effectiveness of SC in \emph{long-context} problems (e.g., $\ge1K$ tokens).
+Large Language Models (LLMs) have shown remarkable versatility in performing various tasks through prompting \citep[inter alia]{brown2020language}.
+However, these models exhibit various forms of brittleness across tasks~\citep{mishra2022reframing, frieder2024mathematical, mirzadeh2025gsmsymbolic, wu2024reasoning}, including catastrophic failures on simple problems easily solvable by humans \citep{nezhurina2024alice}.
+To improve reliability, \textit{self-consistency} (SC)~\citep{wang2023selfconsistency} has emerged as a powerful strategy that aggregates multiple sampled responses to mitigate failures.
+SC has been highly effective in \textit{short} tasks (e.g., $\le100$ tokens), but its ability to handle \textit{long} contexts (e.g., $\ge10K$ tokens) remains underexplored.
+As real-world applications increasingly demand processing lengthy inputs---such as legal analysis, medical diagnostics, or scientific literature review---understanding SC's scalability is crucial for developing robust solutions.
+This raises a critical question: Does SC's benefit scale with context length, or do longer contexts introduce challenges that inherently alter its effectiveness?

-In this paper, we study the interaction between self-consistency (SC) and the challenges that arise in long-context problems.
-Recent literature highlights significant challenges in long-context tasks, e.g., position bias, where the placement of context information significantly affects performance, often preventing models from making full use of context \citep{wang2023primacy, zheng2023large, liu2024lost}.

-This bias can result in the underutilization of relevant information, compromising the accuracy and reliability of model responses.
-While SC has shown potential in enhancing LLM performance across various tasks, its impact on position bias in long-context scenarios remains underexplored.
-Addressing this knowledge gap is crucial, given the growing importance of long-context understanding in real-world LLM applications such as document summarizing, information aggregation, and complex reasoning tasks \citep{shaham2022scrolls, shaham2023zeroscrolls}.